-- Connect the Green/Yellow wire (negative feed for controls), to the negative battery terminal. - Wire 1 (positive feed for controls) with twenty amp fuse to the positive battery terminal. - Wire 2 and 3 are not required to be connected on the 500 series trimmer.
+- Connect the Green/Yellow wire (negative feed for controls), to the negative battery terminal. - Wire 1 (positive feed for controls) with twenty amp fuse to the positive battery terminal.

-Route and secure the power lead into the tractor cab, terminating close to the controls armrest.
+Route and secure power lead into tractor cab, terminating close to the controls armrest.
 Using the two 7 pin connector ends connect the machine end wiring loom to the joystick control box by joining the screw connectors together.
 Then connect the power supply, using the two 4 pin screw connectors.

-For electric machines only check that the emergency stop button is functioning correctly (see section 6.3).
+For only Oil proportional control machines check that the emergency stop button is functioning correctly (see section 6).

-For cable control machines, simply ensure cables are routed in a smooth path from the trimmer to tractor cab and not kinked, snagged or pinched.
+For cable control machines, simply ensure cables are routed in a smooth path from trimmer to tractor cab and not kinked, snagged or pinched.